fduran/sadservers/README.md

 [SadServers](https://sadservers.com/) is a SaaS where users can test their Linux troubleshooting skills on real Linux servers in a "Capture the Flag" fashion.

 There's a collection of scenarios, a description of what's wrong and a test to check if the issue has been solved.
-The servers are spun up on the spot, users get an "SSH" shell via a browser window to an ephemeral server (destroyed after the alloted time for solving the challenge) and then they can try and solve the problem.
+The servers are spun up on the spot, users get an "SSH" shell via a browser window to an ephemeral server (destroyed after the allotted time for solving the challenge) and then they can try and solve the problem.

 Problems include common software that run on Linux, like databases or web servers although knowledge of the details for the specific application is not necessarily required.
 It also includes scenarios where you do need to be familiar with the technology with the issue, for example, a Docker scenario.
 The scenarios are for the most part real-world ones, as in they are similar to issues that we have encountered.